 Studies have not shown that cranberries are effective treatments for UTIs once you have an infection.

 Cranberries could help in other ways.
 Some research suggests that they might help prevent H. pylori infections in the stomach that lead to ulcers.
 They also might slow the buildup of dental plaque.

-Cranberry is an antioxidant, a substance that could protect cells from damage.
+Cranberry is full of antioxidants, which are thought to protect cells from damage.
 Some lab studies show that cranberries might have an anticancer effects on cells.
 It isn't known if it might help people with cancer.

 How much cranberry should you take?

 There is no standard dose of cranberry.
 Some studies have used 1/2 ounce of cranberry juice twice a day to help prevent recurrent UTIs.
 Other studies have used between 600-800 milligrams daily of cranberry supplement capsules.

 Can you get cranberry naturally from foods?

 Cranberries are a common food.
-They're sold fresh, frozen, and dried.
+They're sold fresh, frozen, dried, and sweetened.
 They're also in products like juice, jelly, sauce, baked goods, and tea.

 What are the risks of taking cranberry?